 Get yourself a target to hit in order to simulate a match-like situation with the help of focus mitts.
 You can dodge sweeping motions of mitts to practice for punches coming your way.
 Be mindful if your trainer has one then you might not need it.
 If you plan to train at home with a partner, then you should buy a pair of good focus mitts.

-Your trainer or coach will ask you to have a jump rope in your kit bag.
+Your trainer or coach will ask you to have a jump rope in your kit bag at all times.
 Most warm up drills include jump rope exercises.
-It helps with the footwork too.
+It helps with the footwork and stamina too.

-Once you have all your essential boxing equipment in your gym bag, you are ready to go out and look for a boxing gym that is perfect for you.
+Once you have all these essential boxing equipment in your gym bag, you are ready to go out and look for a boxing gym that is perfect for you.